An analysis of the usage of bat boxes in England, Wales and Ireland

 Published source details

 Poulton S.M.C.
-(2006) An analysis of the usage of bat boxes in England, Wales and Ireland for The Vincent Wildlife Trust.
+(2006) An analysis of the usage of bat boxes in England, Wales and Ireland.
+Biological and Ecological Statistical Services for the Vincent Wildlife Trust report.

 Published source details Poulton S.M.C.
-(2006) An analysis of the usage of bat boxes in England, Wales and Ireland for The Vincent Wildlife Trust.
+(2006) An analysis of the usage of bat boxes in England, Wales and Ireland.
+Biological and Ecological Statistical Services for the Vincent Wildlife Trust report.

 This study is summarised as evidence for the following.